jeftegoes/AwsOverview/README.md

 ## 3.6.
 Types of Cloud Computing

-- Infrastructure as a Service (IaaS)
+- **Infrastructure as a Service (IaaS)**
   - Provide building blocks for cloud IT.
   - Provides networking, computers, data storage space.
   - Highest level of flexibility.
   - Easy parallel with traditional on-premises IT.
-- Platform as a Service (PaaS)
+- **Platform as a Service (PaaS)**
   - Removes the need for your organization to manage the underlying infrastructure.
   - Focus on the deployment and management of your applications.
-- Software as a Service (SaaS)
+- **Software as a Service (SaaS)**
   - Completed product that is run and managed by the service provider.

 ## 3.7.
 Example of Cloud Computing Types

-- Infrastructure as a Service
+- **Infrastructure as a Service**
-  - Amazon EC2 (on AWS)
+  - Amazon EC2 (on AWS).
-  - GCP, Azure, Rackspace, Digital Ocean, Linode
+  - GCP, Azure, Rackspace, Digital Ocean, Linode.
-- Platform as a Service:
+- **Platform as a Service**
-  - Elastic Beanstalk (on AWS)
+  - Elastic Beanstalk (on AWS).
-  - Heroku, Google App Engine (GCP), Windows Azure (Microsoft)
+  - Heroku, Google App Engine (GCP), Windows Azure (Microsoft).
-- Software as a Service:
+- **Software as a Service**
-  - Many AWS services (ex: Rekognition for Machine Learning)
+  - Many AWS services (ex: Rekognition for Machine Learning).
-  - Google Apps (Gmail), Dropbox, Zoom
+  - Google Apps (Gmail), Dropbox, Zoom.

 ## 3.8.
 Pricing of the Cloud - Quick Overview

-- AWS has 3 pricing fundamentals, following the pay-as-you-go pricing model
+- AWS has 3 pricing fundamentals, following the pay-as-you-go pricing model:
   - **Compute**
-    - Pay for compute time
+    - Pay for compute time.
   - **Storage**
-    - Pay for data stored in the Cloud
+    - Pay for data stored in the Cloud.
   - Data transfer **OUT** of the Cloud:
-    - Data transfer IN is free
+    - Data transfer IN is free.
-  - Solves the expensive issue of traditional IT
+  - Solves the expensive issue of traditional IT.

 ## 3.9.
+AWS Cloud History

+- **2002**
+  - Internally launched.
+- **2003**
+  - Amazon infrastructure is one of their core strength.
+Idea to market.
+- **2004**:
+  - Launched publicly with SQS.
+- **2006**
+  - Re-launched publicly with SQS, S3 & EC2.
+- **2007**
+  - Launched in Europe.

+## 3.10.
+AWS Cloud Use Cases

+- AWS enables you to build sophisticated, scalable applications.
+- Applicable to a diverse set of industries.
+- Use cases include.
+  - Enterprise IT, Backup & Storage, Big Data analytics.
+  - Website hosting, Mobile & Social Apps.
+  - Gaming.

+## 3.11.
 AWS Global Infrastructure

 - AWS Regions.
 - AWS Availability Zones.